 Is the Sistine Chapel included in the Vatican tickets?

-To enjoy it with more tranquility, you can always buy the entrance ticket with early morning access and avoid crowds.
+To enjoy it with more tranquility, you can always buy the entrance ticket with access early in the morning and avoid crowds.
 To prepare your visit and make the most of it, you can read my article on how to buy tickets for the Sistine Chapel or how to visit the Sistine Chapel.

 Is St. Peter's Basilica included in the Vatican tickets?

-Not always, but the entrance to St. Peter's Basilica is free so you won't have to pay if you don't want to.
-Of course, the queues are very long, so there is the option to pay to enter (with or without a guided tour) and skip the queues.
+Not always, but the entrance to St. Peter's Basilica is free so you don't have to pay if you don't want to.
+Of course, the queues are very long, so there is the option to pay to go inside (with or without a guided tour) and skip the queues.
 Once inside, you will marvel at its size and the quality of some of its works.